adamws/github-pages-generator/README.md

 - requests are cached with [`requests-cache`](https://requests-cache.readthedocs.io/en/stable/index.html)
 - requests can be optionally authenticated with [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) via `GITHUB_USER` and `PERSONAL_ACCESS_TOKEN` environment variables.

-## Deployment

-In order to deploy on your repository add this project as git `submodule` and integrate with `.github/workflows`.
-Example can be seen [here](https://github.com/adamws/adamws.github.io).
-Easiest way to deploy automatically is to use [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages).